kovacsnador/tinycoro/README.md

 }
 ```

-### Example28
+### Example14
-AnyOfAwait.
+This example demonstrates how to use the tinycoro library's `AnyOfAwait` function to concurrently wait for the completion of multiple asynchronous tasks, allowing for non-blocking execution.

 Waiting for the first task to complete.
 Others are cancelled if possible.

 ```cpp
 tinycoro::Task<void> Example_AnyOfCoAwait(auto& scheduler)